-- Created - The date/time stamp when the content was created.
+- Created - The date and time when the content was created.

 - Community - The community the content will publish to if approved.

-- Full Moderation, if a community is set to Full Moderation.
+- Full Moderation - The community in which the content was created is set to Full Moderation.

-- Self Moderation, if a user in the community flagged the content to be removed from the community and added to the Moderation Queue.
+- Self Moderation - A user in the community has flagged the content, resulting in it being added to the Moderation Queue.